aghee/flask_projects_24/README.md

 Flask projects

 ## Description
-Simple projects developed using python and flask as I build my skill in this tech stack.Feel free to contribute by submitting your scripts written in python
+Simple projects developed using python and flask as I build my skill in this tech stack.Feel free to contribute by submitting your scripts written in python.

 ## Project Dependencies
 Dependencies for the projects can be found on requirements.txt found in each project